aimeos/map/README.md

 * @param **int** `$options` Sort options for `arsort()`
 * @return **self&#60;int&#124;string,mixed&#62;** Updated map for fluid interface

-The keys are preserved using this method and no new map is created.
+The keys are preserved using this method and a new map is created.

 The `$options` parameter modifies how the values are compared.
 Possible parameter values are:
 - SORT_REGULAR : compare elements normally (don't change types)